+- 4.6.
 We aim to deal sensitively and honestly with issues of sexual orientation, answer appropriate questions and offer support.
-Students, whatever their developing sexuality, need to feel that sex and relationship education is relevant to them.

-In teaching SRE at Durham Sixth Form Centre we ensure that the needs of all students are appropriately met, and that all Students understand the importance of equality and respect.
-As an establishment we comply with the relevant provisions of the Equality Act 2010, under which sexual orientation and gender reassignment are amongst the protected characteristics.
+Students, whatever their developing sexuality, need to feel that Relationships and Sex Education is relevant to them. - 4.7.
+In teaching RSE at Durham Sixth Form Centre we ensure that the needs of all students are appropriately met, and that all students understand the importance of equality and respect.
+As an establishment we comply with the relevant provisions of the Equality Act 2010 which includes sexual orientation and gender reassignment amongst the protected characteristics.